siduction/sddm-theme-deepspace/README.md

 (as user) sddm-greeter --test-mode --theme ~/downloads/directory/`<theme>`/

 ### How to install

 (as root) copy the `<theme>` to /usr/share/sddm/themes/

-be shure that the directory 'new theme' is set to drwxr-xr-x
+Be shure that the directory 'new theme' is set to drwxr-xr-x

-if not, run chmod 755 'new theme'!
+If not, run chmod 755 'new theme'!

 Otherwise you have no luck to use it!